State-sponsored terrorism: Syria

-After his seizure of power in 1970, Hafez al-Assad allied Ba'athist Syria closely to the Eastern Bloc and adopted an anti-Zionist, anti-American strategy in the region by militarizing the Syrian state.
+After his seizure of power in 1970, Hafez Al-Assad allied Ba'athist Syria closely to the Eastern Bloc and adopted an anti-Zionist, anti-American strategy in the region by militarizing the Syrian state.
 The Ba'athist Syrian government itself was accused of engaging in state sponsored terrorism by U.S. President George W. Bush and by the U.S. State Department since 1979.
 Syria was designated as a "State Sponsor of Terrorism" by the United States in 1979 for Hafez's occupation policy in Lebanon and financing of numerous militant groups like PKK, Hezbollah, and several Iranian-backed terrorist groups.

 After the fall of Soviet Union, the Syrian government lost its primary military supplier and geo-political ally; and became a pariah state, isolated in the international arena for its destabilizing policies and severe domestic repression.
-The 30-year rule of Hafez al-Assad was widely viewed as a force of destabilization in the region due to Syrian military's occupation of Lebanon and Assad government's policies of facilitating Iran-aligned terrorist groups.
+The 30-year rule of Hafez Al-Assad was widely viewed as a force of destabilization in the region due to the Syrian military's occupation of Lebanon and the Assad government's policy of facilitating Iran-aligned terrorist groups.
 The European Community met on 10 November 1986 to discuss the Hindawi affair, an attempt to bomb an El Al flight out of London, and the subsequent arrest and trial in the UK of Nizar Hindawi, who allegedly received Syrian government support after the bombing, and possibly beforehand.
 The European response was to impose sanctions against Syria and state that these measures were intended "to send Syria the clearest possible message that what has happened is absolutely unacceptable."

 After his succession in 2000, Bashar maintained core aspects of his father's foreign policy.
 On 14 February 2005, Rafic Hariri, the former prime minister of Lebanon, was assassinated in a massive truck-bomb explosion in Beirut, killing 22 people and injuring 220 more.
 Syrian government was widely blamed for perpetrating the terrorist attack.
-Bashar al-Assad is widely regarded to have ordered the launch of the terrorist operation that targeted Rafic Hariri.
+Bashar Al-Assad is widely regarded to have ordered the launch of the terrorist operation that targeted Rafic Hariri.
 International investigations revealed direct participation of members in the highest echelons of the Syrian government.
 A UN investigation commission's report, published on 20 October 2005, revealed that high-ranking members of Syrian intelligence and the ruling Assad family had directly supervised the killing.